soumyajeetsengupta/Scribbles/README.md

 A personal blog site built with the MERN stack.

 ### Table of Contents
-- About: #about
+- About
-- Features: #features
+- Features
-- Technology Stack: #technology-stack
+- Technology Stack
-- Setup: #setup
+- Setup
-- Usage: #usage
+- Usage
-- Contribution: #contribution
+- Contribution
-- License: #license
+- License

 ### About
 Scribble is a minimalist blog platform designed to showcase thoughts, ideas, and stories.
 It provides a clean and uncluttered interface for writers to focus on their craft and share their content with the world.